 Develop/implement authorizer improvement plans.
-Seven grantees reported using TA set-aside funds to develop and/or implement authorizer improvement plans.
-Several grantees used the earlier years to develop an evaluation system and improvement plan process and then implemented the plan in later years.
+Eight grantees reported using TA set-aside funds to develop and/or implement authorizer improvement plans.
+Several grantees used the earlier years of their grant to develop an evaluation system and improvement plan process and then began implementing the plan in later years.